 Note that there is no single vibration damping system that is best for all applications.

-The Solid Aluminum Optical Breadboards is a nonmagnetic general purpose mounting surface that is used in a wide variety of applications.
-The Solid Aluminum Optical Breadboard comes in a variety of standard off the shelf shapes and is a convenient and cost-effective platform for assembling prototype optical assemblies, conducting experiments, mounting small subsystems, and stacking instrumentation.
+Solid aluminum optical breadboards are nonmagnetic general purpose mounting surfaces used in a wide variety of applications.
+Solid aluminum breadboards come in a variety of standard, off the shelf shapes and are a convenient and cost-effective platform for assembling prototype optical assemblies, conducting experiments, mounting small subsystems, and stacking instrumentation.

-The key mechanical property besides material properties is the flatness of the Solid Aluminum Optical Breadboards.
+The key mechanical property besides material properties is the flatness of the optical breadboard.
 The flatness requirement depends on the mounting technique and the size of the mounting surface.
-In general term flatter the surface is the better and easier to use.
+In general, the flatter the surface, the better and easier it is to use.

-The optical properties of the Solid Aluminum Optical Breadboards are normally not important.
-Still, the Solid Aluminum Optical Breadboards have a matte black finish to minimize unwanted reflection in the visible spectrum.
-Note that parts that look black in the visible spectrum do not automatically appear “black” in the UV or the Infrared.
-Also, the angle of incidence of the light will have an effect of the reflectivity.
-It is not recommended to use Solid Aluminum Optical Breadboards as beam dumps even though they look black to the eye.
+The optical properties of solid aluminum breadboards are normally not important.
+Still, the solid aluminum optical breadboards have a matte black finish to minimize unwanted reflection in the visible spectrum.
+Note however, parts that look black in the visible spectrum do not automatically appear “black” in the UV or the Infrared.
+Also, the angle of incidence of the light will have an effect on the reflectivity.
+It is not recommended to use breadboards as beam dumps even though they look black to the eye.

-Exposure to UV-light may change the color of the Solid Aluminum Optical Breadboards but does not generally change the performance.
+Exposure to UV-light may change the color of solid aluminum breadboards but does not generally change the performance.

-The Solid Aluminum Optical Breadboards are compatible with a large set of accessories that includes
+Solid aluminum optical breadboards are compatible with a large set of accessories that includes

 Enclosures, light and/or dust tight